rbadr/tslint/docs/usage/cli/index.md

 The CLI process may exit with the following codes:

-- `0`: Linting succeeded without errors (warnings may have ocurred)
+- `0`: Linting succeeded without errors (warnings may have occurred)
 - `1`: An invalid command line argument or combination thereof was used
 - `2`: Linting failed with one or more rule violations with severity `error`